Buzz Kulik

 Kulik also began directing feature films in the 1960s including The Explosive Generation with William Shatner, Warning Shot with David Janssen, Villa Rides with Robert Mitchum, Yul Brynner, and Charles Bronson, and Riot with Gene Hackman and Jim Brown.
 He directed the first television mini-series, Vanished, with Richard Widmark and James Farentino.
-Of his '60s films, critic Andrew Sarris in his 1968 study, The American Cinema: Directors and Directions, wrote that Kulik "reveals an interesting glimmer of intelligence in The Yellow Canary and Warning Shot.
+Of his 1960s films, critic Andrew Sarris in his 1968 study, The American Cinema: Directors and Directions, wrote that Kulik "reveals an interesting glimmer of intelligence in The Yellow Canary and Warning Shot.
 He is from television, perhaps too much so.
-Sergeant Ryker has created considerble ill will by charging first-run movie prices for an attraction so obviously designed for television that the audience can almost see the test patterns."
+Sergeant Ryker has created considerable ill will by charging first-run movie prices for an attraction so obviously designed for television that the audience can almost see the test patterns."

-In 1971, Kulik directed what many critics and fans feel is the greatest television film ever made, Brian's Song, for which he received "Best Director" honors from the Directors Guild of America.
+In 1971, Kulik directed Brian's Song, for which he received "Best Director" honours from the Directors Guild of America.
 For several years in a row the lead actors in the films he directed won "Best Actor" of the year including Peter Ustinov for A Storm in Summer, James Caan for Brian's Song, Alan Alda for Kill Me if You Can, Susan Clark for Babe, and Anthony Hopkins for The Lindbergh Kidnapping.
 Some of the prominent long-form mini series he directed were From Here to Eternity with Natalie Wood and William Devane, Around the World in 80 Days with Pierce Brosnan and Peter Ustinov, and Kane and Abel with Peter Strauss.

 In the 1970s and 1980s he also directed feature films including To Find a Man, Shamus with Burt Reynolds, and The Hunter with Steve McQueen.

-Over the course of a career that lasted more than 40 years, Buzz Kulik established himself, and is remembered today, as one of the greatest television directors of all time.